Privacy Breach Guidelines for Government Institutions and Local Authorities

 The IPC will look at all of the elements of the breach.
 However, focus will be on the following areas:

-- Did the public body meet the duty to protect;
+- the duty to protect (did the public body meet the duty to protect?);

-- Safeguards, policies and procedures in place at the time of the breach.
-Were they followed?
-Were they effective?;
+- safeguards, policies, and procedures in place at the time of the breach (were they followed and were they effective?);

-The key questions for a privacy breach investigation can be found in this document.
-They capture most issues the IPC routinely considers during our investigation.
+The key questions for a privacy breach investigation can be found in the Questionnaire.
+It captures most issues the IPC routinely considers during our investigation.
 However, every investigation is unique.
-It is not unusual for an analyst to ask further questions of a public body during the process.
+It is not unusual for an Analyst to ask further questions of a public body during the process.

 It is important to also provide the IPC with relevant documentation such as policies and procedures, training materials, copies of the personal information in question, etc.